 After much planning, talking, and recon runs to Costco and the wedding site, we figured it all out.
 Seven pork loins ranging between 8-11 lbs were purchased.
-I luckily had a big rubber bin that was easily converted into a marinade container, and a fridge that was completely empty.
+I luckily had a big rubber bin that was easily converted into a marinade container, and an entirely empty fridge.
 I had never attempted to marinade this much meat before, so my proportions of my signature marinade were going to be tested.

 Ali had bugged me about this one recipe for what seemed like a year, so I decided to treat everyone and give it a try.
 The marinade is fairly simple, though for that much meat actually took about 2 hours to construct.
 Soy Sauce by the gallon, Mirin by the liter, Miso paste by the bucket, Sesame oil by the cup, 6 bunches of cilantro, 3 cups of fresh ginger, a bag of brown sugar, an entire jar of chili paste, and some white wine for good measure was all mixed very carefully in one of my cooking containers.
 Then the 60+ pounds of pork loin went in to marinade, or as Emeril says, “Get Happy.”